+My husband and I were looking for creative ideas to reveal the gender of the baby and decided to put together a baking soda volcano.
 If you have never made a baking soda volcano, they do not explode or damage anything.
 You simply mix baking soda and vinegar, and the chemical reaction causes the ingredients to bubble up.

 We were able to reveal a blue volcano to our immediate family over FaceTime that Christmas morning without any problems.